BouthaynaHammami/BouthaynaHammami/README.md

 I work mainly with **Angular, Spring Boot and .NET**, and enjoy designing scalable applications, secure APIs and distributed systems.

-🎯 Currently seeking a **PFE internship** in Software Architecture, Fullstack Development, DevOps or Software Quality.
+🎯 Currently seeking a **PFE internship** in Software Architecture, Fullstack Development, DevOps.

 ---